 It is important to provide examples in either the .msg format or in a .pst container.
 This is to preserve items' properties.
 It is also important to zip such files prior to attaching to an email. .msg files get their properties modified by Exchange Servers the email travels through.

 - Compress all files (screenshots, log files, settings) into a single .zip file.

-- Send all the files requested above and the environment description to CodeTwo.
+- Use our file upload form to send the files and environment description to CodeTwo.